jdoleary/Spellmasons/docs/CriticalPath.md

     - Something to do with Electron Framework.framework/versions
   - Make package for x64
     - `electron-forge package --arch=x64 --platform=darwin`

-- Make the bossmason a more obvious boss (change name to deathmason)

-## Balance
-- Make game harder??

 ## Monday - Validation - Final builds